 Talent placing clip onto Subject’s nose

 Switch the three-way valve to the appropriate channel as necessary [1] and note the time as the start of gas inhalation [2].
+Image acquisition will begin at least one minute after gas inhalation commences.

 Shot of 3-way valve Video Editor: please emphasize configuration 1 and add “specific gas mixture” text and configuration 2 and add “room air” text